 Other price risk arises due to the market volatility of return-seeking assets.
-The Joint Trustee boards have not set a target for an investment in government bonds or cash and so as at December 2020 all of the CPFs assets were exposed to other price risk.
+As at 31 December 2022, the Joint Trustee boards had not set a target for an investment in government bonds or cash and so as at December 2022 all of the Fund's assets were exposed to other price risk.

-The CPF manages this exposure by investing in pooled funds that invest in a diverse portfolio across various markets.
-As set out in the CPF's Statement of Investment Principles (SIP), the investment manager is expected to manage a broadly diversified portfolio and to spread assets across a number of individual shares and securities.
-This is reflected in the underlying holdings of the pooled funds in which the CPF invests which are governed by guidelines published by the investment manager.
+The Fund manages this exposure by investing in pooled funds that invest in a diverse portfolio across various markets.
+As set out in the Fund's SIP, the investment manager is expected to manage a broadly diversified portfolio and to spread assets across a number of individual shares and securities.
+This is reflected in the underlying holdings of the pooled funds in which the Fund invests which are governed by guidelines published by the investment manager.

-In addition, the CPF's asset allocation is detailed in the Appendix of the SIP document and is monitored on a regular basis by the Trustee.
+In addition, the Fund's asset allocation is detailed in the Appendix of the SIP document and is monitored on a regular basis by the Trustee.